boostcampaitech6/level1-imageclassification-cv-01/README.md

 - model.py : This file defines the model
 - README.md
 - requirements.txt : contains the necessary packages to be installed
-- sample_submission.ipynb : an example notebook for submission
 - train.py : This file used for training the model

 ## Code Structure Description